kristianmandrup/cream/README.markdown

 * permits:config  - Configures app with CanCan Permits
 * roles:config    - Configures app with Roles

+* cancan:restlinks - create REST links locale file
+* devise:links - create devise links locale file (should maybe be renamed authlinks?)

-All the above generators now have specs to show how to use them.
+All the above generators have specs included in cream that demonstrate how to use them and should verify that they work as expected.
-Note: These generators have still not been tested in all scenarios with all ORMs, role strategies etc.
-I am sure there are still some issues... so please help uncover these!

-In general, the cream:config generator can be seen as a kind of "super generator", in that it should call all the sub-generators in succession to attempt to fully configure and applicaiton in one go.
+In general, the cream:config generator can be seen as a kind of "super generator", in that it should call all the sub-generators in succession to fully configure the Rails 3 app in one go.
+I need more people to test this out to see how well it works.
+I am sure there are still a few bugs and issues here...

-Cream will support these ORMs:
+Cream target these ORMs:

+Relational DB (SQL)
 * Active Record
 * Data Mapper

+Mongo Mapper (NoSQL Document store)
 * Mongo Mapper
 * Mongoid

+Couch DB (NoSQL Document store)
+* SimplyStored ()

 ### Config Generator ###